 Community consultation

-• Engagement during the EES exhibition: During this phase, the community has an opportunity to formally provide feedback on the findings to the Minister for Planning.
+The community has had an opportunity to formally provide feedback on the findings of the EES through the exhibition and hearing stage to the Minister for Planning.
 Any issues raised during the formal exhibition period will be carefully considered by the Victorian government, and adjustments to the Project made if necessary.
-Please visit the EES page for more information about the exhibition and engagement.
+Visit the EES page for more information about the exhibition and engagement.

-• Ongoing communications: Wind Prospect is committed to maintaining open lines of communication throughout the process to ensure the community remains informed and involved at all stages.
+Wind Prospect is committed to maintaining open lines of communication throughout the development and approvals process and beyond to ensure the community remains informed and involved at all stages.

 If you have any questions, please don’t hesitate to reach out to the Project team.